Welcome to a new season at

-We have a historic house (the Carlin House) and modern museum (the Turner Museum) that are open most Saturdays and by appointment.
+We have a historic house (the Carlin House) and modern museum (the Turner Museum) that are open most Saturdays in season and by appointment.

 We have a short video on the history of Palmyra that can serve as an introduction to the museum.